Efficient comparison of independence structures of log-linear models: Approach for an efficient comparison

 We will now aim to give some intuitions regarding Eqs.~\ref{eq:HFN}-\ref{eq:Gtwo}, and Eqs. \ref{eq:DE} and \ref{eq:DEk}; however, the full rationale behind these definitions will become clear in the proof.

 Set $H^{FN}(F,G)$ is the union of two sets of features.
 The first contains one feature union per $f$ in $\Ftwo$ and not in $\Fone$, obtained by computing the feature union of the feature $f$ without $X_i$ and $X_j$, i.e., $\p{f}$, and each feature $d$ in the set of features $\DEf$ corresponding to $f$, computed as the cross product over all feature sets $\DE$, one for each $g$ that is neither in $\Gone$ nor $\Gtwo$.
 The second set of features differs in two aspects: it contains feature unions over features $d$ only; and features $d$ belong to the $\DEf$ over the features $f$ that are neither part of $\Fone$ nor $\Ftwo$.
+Although $D_{fg}^E$ is an exponential set by definition, our interest does not lie in the computation of this set, but in the cardinality of an equivalent set, i.e., its partition model $P^{FN}$.
+This model will be obtained by the use of Algorithm~\ref{alg:partition} and with syntactic operations over the features of the output set, as will be shown in Section~\ref{subsubsec:singlefeatures}.

 As regards $\Fone$, we can observe that the features in this set will be excluded from the construction of the set $H^{FN}(F,G)$.
 Specifically, set $\Fone$ contains all features in $F$ that do not satisfy $C_1(f)$, i.e., at least one of $X_i$ or $X_j$ is not in its scope; plus features for which there is at least one $g\in G$ that satisfies both $\p{g} \subseteq \p{f}$ and $C_1(g)$, i.e., it contains both $X_i$ and $X_j$ in its scope, and its remaining assignments are a subset of the assignments in $\p{f}$.
 The first case are features in $F$ which do not encode dependencies among $X_i$ and $X_j$, and the second case are features which do encode dependencies, but these particular dependencies are also encoded by some feature(s) in $G$.
 For counting false negatives, all these features in $\Fone$ must be excluded, as can be seen in the definition of both parts of the union in $H^{FN}(F,G)$.